An official website of the United States government

 Three Peaks Recreation Area features a unique recreation activity model aviation.
 The Model Port meets to AMA (Academy of Model Aeronautics) standards by being 500 feet by 60 feet and is paved.
 This site provides a restroom facility, a large...

-The Three Peaks Radio Controlled (RC) Track has a wheelchair-accessible track stand and 3 remote control car tracks: 1 maze track, 1 oval track, and a kid's course.
-The tracks may be changed each year, with new configurations.
-For reservations...
+The Three Peaks RC Track has an ADA track stand and three remote control car tracks; one maze track, one oval track and a kid's course.
+The facility is equipped with an ADA accessible bathroom, pavilion, picnic table, information kiosk...

 The 400-acre Tilted Mesa Trail System consists of three connected mesas (from east to west, these are called First, Second, and Third Mesa) situated on and adjacent to the Shinarump Cliffs between 5,100 and 5,400 feet.
 The trail system is...